cucapra/undergrad-research/.github/ISSUE_TEMPLATE/undergrad-research.md

 assignees: ''
 ---

 We are thrilled that you're interested in research in our research group!
 Please fill out this issue template.
 When you submit it, we will get a notification in our group chat.
 Please include any relevant details you can think of!
+Here is [an example](https://github.com/cucapra/undergrad-research/issues/1) of a filled out template for reference.

 ## Personal Details